 - an adoptive parent.

-You must also have been working for your current employer for at least 24 months (this rises to 36 months as of 1 June 2023!!).
+You must also have been working for your current employer for at least 36 months.
 If this isn’t the case, you can still request this kind of career break if:

 - you (will) have used up all your parental leave for all your children on the date your career break is due to start; and